International Travel Grants for Graduate Students

 Pre-Dissertation Travel Grant

 International Affairs will support a limited number of $1,000 grants.
-The purpose of this program is to help support six- to eight-week trips for preliminary dissertation field activities, such as exploring potential research sites, archives and other research resources; establishing institutional affiliations; and identifying and meeting with local scholars and contacts as appropriate, that take place in Latin America or Africa.
+The purpose of this program is to help support six- to eight-week trips for preliminary dissertation field activities, such as exploring potential research sites, archives and other research resources; establishing institutional affiliations; and identifying and meeting with local scholars and contacts as appropriate, that take place in Latin America.

 Evaluators will consider scholarly achievement; validity and feasibility of the proposal; requisite language preparation; faculty support as indicated by letters of reference; impact the work will have on the dissertation research plan; and availability of alternate sources of funding.
 Priority will be given to activities that will increase the applicant’s competitiveness for extramural international dissertation research grants.